Huevos Rancheros Recipe (Authentic Mexican Breakfast)

 The complete list of ingredients, quantities, and instructions can be found in the printable recipe card below.

-- Canola Oil – I personally like to use neutral-flavored oil to fry my tortillas, both because I prefer a strong corn taste and because neutral oils tend to have higher smoke points than olive oil.
-Other neutral oil options include avocado, grapeseed, or vegetable oil.
+- Canola Oil – I like using a neutral oil to fry the tortillas so the corn flavor really shines.
+Neutral oils also tend to have higher smoke points than olive oil.
+Avocado, grapeseed, or vegetable oil all work well here.

-- Olive Oil – This is my go-to for sautรฉing.
-Feel free to use more canola oil or the neutral oil of your choice if you prefer.
+- Olive Oil – This is my go-to oil for sautรฉing the ranchero sauce ingredients.
+You can also use canola or another neutral oil if you prefer.

-- Roasted Green Chiles – I love using roasted Hatch or Pueblo chiles depending what I have in the freezer, but youโre welcome to swap in the roasted green chiles of your choice.
-You can easily swap in poblanos, jalapeรฑos, or even canned roasted chiles.
+- Roasted Green Chiles – I love using roasted Hatch or Pueblo chiles depending on what I have in the freezer.
+You can also substitute roasted poblanos, jalapeรฑos, or even canned roasted green chiles.
 Check out my Introduction to Mexican Chiles to help you decide which chile will work best for your family.

-- Chicken Broth – Thinning out the chunky cooked salsa with a splash of chicken broth adds lovely depth of flavor.
-You can also use bouillon cubes or paste dissolved in water, or veggie broth or stock instead.
+- Chicken Broth – A splash of chicken broth helps thin the cooked salsa and adds extra depth of flavor.
+You can also use vegetable broth or bouillon dissolved in water.

-- Eggs – When youโre making brunch at home, you can make the eggs just the way you like them.
-I prefer sunnyside-up for the most visual appeal, but any fried, poached, or scrambled eggs will do!
+- Eggs – When making huevos rancheros at home, you can cook the eggs however you like.
+I prefer sunny-side up for the beautiful runny yolk, but over-easy, poached, or scrambled eggs all work.

 This easy huevos rancheros recipe comes together in just a few simple steps: